standardebooks/manual/6-standard-ebooks-section-patterns.rst

 			<a href="https://www.gutenberg.org/ebooks/965">Project Gutenberg</a><br/>
 			and on digital scans available at the<br/>
 			<a href="https://archive.org/details/worksofdumas24dumaiala">Internet Archive</a>.</p>

 		#.
+If the Standard ebooks producer also transcribed the book *in its entirety*, then the first line becomes: :html:`<p>This ebook was transcribed and produced for<br/>`.

+	#.
 The third :html:`<p>` block names the cover art, cover artist, and the typefaces used on the cover and title pages.